 Recipients will be required to present their research to the Brandeis community and LACLS program in connection with the LACLS 1a course, and with a brief (@250 word) written description and any photos for circulation on social media and in the annual newsletter.

-Recipients (undergraduate and graduate) must be enrolled at Brandeis during the semester or year after a summer research trip.
+Recipients (undergraduate and graduate) must be enrolled at Brandeis during the semester after the travel or research.

 Preparing Your Proposal